Esri/arcgis-maps-sdk-kotlin-samples/display-composable-mapview/README.md

 ## Additional information

-This sample uses the GeoCompose Toolkit module to be able to implement a Composable MapView.
+This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.

 ## Tags

-basemap, compose, geocompose, jetpack, map, toolkit
+basemap, compose, geoviewcompose, jetpack, map, toolkit